West Fallowfield Township, Chester County, Pennsylvania: Demographics

-Transportation
+Roadways

 As of 2020, there were 56.46 mi of public roads in West Fallowfield Township, of which 8.32 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 48.14 mi were maintained by the township.

 Pennsylvania Route 10 and Pennsylvania Route 41 are the numbered roads serving West Fallowfield Township.
 PA 10 follows Limestone Road along a north-south alignment across the southeastern corner of the township.
 PA 41 follows Gap Newport Pike along a northwest-southeast alignment across the northern and eastern parts of the township.